ahmar46/Modal/README.md

-### It is a simple Modal that i made for my instagram blog.
+### It is a simple Modal that i made for my Instagram blog.

 ### Follow me on Instagram- @electrifying_code